Retinal Disorders

 Diagnosis

-An optometrist can detect diabetic retinopathy during a regular eye exam when pupils are dilated.
-If the optometrist finds diabetic retinopathy, they will refer you to an ophthalmologist.
+An optometrist can detect diabetic retinopathy during a regular eye exam when your pupils are dilated.
+If diabetic retinopathy is found, you will be referred to an ophthalmologist.

 Tests such as optical coherence tomography (OCT) or a fluorescein angiogram may be recommended to diagnose and understand your condition.